-Based on extensive research among employers, the National Association of Colleges and Employers identified and defined seven competencies that determine career-readiness.
+Based on extensive research among employers, the National Association of Colleges and Employers identified and defined eight competencies that determine career-readiness.

 Career-readiness competencies can be developed through part-time jobs, volunteer activities, campus involvement, academic projects, internships, cooperative education, and studying abroad.
-To learn more about experiential learning opportunities and developing career-readiness competencies, contact the Career Center at (205) 348-5848.
+To learn more about experiential learning opportunities and developing career-readiness competencies, schedule an appointment with a Career Consultant through Handshake.